-During the 20th century Italian Futurist artists, thinkers, and like-minded creators such as Balla, Depero, or Thayaht paid attention to fashion.
-They designed or produced works that sometimes couldn’t be worn but that could be considered as art objects and sometimes, even manifestos of social and anthropological interest.
+During the 20th century, Italian Futurist artists, thinkers, and like-minded creators such as Giacomo Balla, Fortunato Depero, or Thayaht (Ernesto Michahelles) paid attention to fashion.
+They designed or created works that were occasionally unwearable but could be viewed as art objects and, at times, even served as manifestos of social and anthropological significance.

 Futurism as a Modernist Movement